pixielabs/balrog/README.md

 `views/balrog/gate.html.erb`, add styles to the `assets/stylesheets/application.css` and import the application stylesheet in `app/views/layouts/balrog.html.erb`.
-For an example, see the [dummy-rails-app](https://github.com/pixielabs/balrog/tree/custom-gate-view/spec/dummy-rails-app) in the spec file.
+For an example, see the [dummy-rails-app](https://github.com/pixielabs/balrog/tree/custom-gate-view/spec/dummy-rails-app) in the spec folder.

 ## Contributing